VAMDC/NodeSoftware/doc/source/addit.rst

 .. note::
     There are several graphical user interfaces available for git that will facilitate overview and some operations for the less command-line adept.
-Commonly uses ones for Linux are *gitk* and *gitg*.
+Commonly used ones for Linux are *gitk* and *gitg*.
     Good editors also integrate with git so that you can handle the version control from within the editor.

+After you pushed your work to your origin, you can go to the *GitHub* wesite and send a *pull request* to the upstream repository, if you want your changes to be propagated to everybody else.
+We will then look at your commits and merge them.

 A few dos and don'ts that are worthwhile to keep in mind with git: